ammdias/finctrl/MANUAL.md

     Test > add tag food to 11
     Test > add tag grocery to 11

-And now we use the [change parcel] commando to change the amount of the same
+And now we use the [change parcel] command to change the amount of the same
 parcel:

     Test > ch parcel 11 amount to -0.85